-Planning, organizing, implementing, and evaluating K-12 counseling programs will be the main emphasis.
+3 Planning, organizing, implementing, and evaluating K-12 counseling programs will be the main emphasis.
 The student will learn how to be flexible in reacting to differing consumer demands and proactive in providing counseling and guidance services to meet the needs of the student population and the school organization.
-Offered odd years - Alternating summers.
+Offered odd years, and summers as needed.